 State Target: 4.6 infant deaths per 1,000 live births

 How Are We Doing?The infant mortality rate has declined throughout the past 30 years both locally and nationally.
-Despite the overall decline, Utah's infant mortality rate declined slightly in 2019 to 5.3 deaths per 1,000 live births from 5.4 in 2018, after increasing from 2015-2017.
-During 2019, 250 Utah infants died during their first year of life.
+The Utah infant mortality rate declined slightly in 2019 to 5.3 deaths per 1,000 live births from 5.4 in 2018, after increasing from 2015-2017.
+During 2019, 250 Utah infants died before their first birthday.